Geeksfino/actgent/docs/how-it-works.md

-# How It Works: Actgent Framework Internals
+# How It Works: Actgent Framework

+## Introduction

-This document explains the internal workings of the Actgent framework, focusing on message flows, component interactions, and core mechanisms.
+The Actgent framework is designed for creating sophisticated AI agents that can handle complex tasks through structured interactions with large language models.
+This document explains the internal workings of the framework, focusing on its architecture, message flows, and core mechanisms.

+### Key Concepts

+- **Agent**: An AI entity that processes messages and performs actions using LLMs
+- **Instruction**: A structured directive that guides agent behavior
+- **Tool**: A function that agents can use to perform specific actions
+- **Classification**: The process of categorizing LLM responses for proper handling
+- **Prompt Template**: A structured format for communicating with LLMs

 ## Message Flow Overview